getcarina/getcarina.com/_posts/2015-10-18-announcing-carina.md

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/clustersclustersclusters.png %}

+And if you want to go crazy, check out the [Running interlock, the event driven Docker Swarm plugin system, on Carina](https://getcarina.com/docs/tutorials/interlock-on-carina/)

 ## Wrap it up, Jesse

 I really hope you sign up and try Carina out - the entire team was focused on making something developers would love and experiment with.
 It's a Beta; and we acknowledge there's going to bugs.
 Thats ok!
 Talk with us, share - and share with your friends.
 Honest and candid feedback is always welcome.